 The default option on the right allows you to manually enter your meeting information.

-Select option 2 to let PublicInput automatically authenticate your Webex credentials.
+Select option 2 to let PublicInput automatically sync with Webex.

 Note: If you are logged into Webex, the system will authenticate your credentials quite quickly.
 If you are not logged into Webex, you may be prompted to enter your login details.